Last update: 17 Sept, 2019 (added advice on accessibility)

 - Travel/ Conference Venue / Site Selection

-- There are many issues to understand when considering a venue and the travel impacts on your delegates.
+- There are many issues to understand when considering a venue and the travel impacts on your delegates from accessibility to size!
 Remind yourself of the “SIGCHI Statement on Inclusiveness” and review the many issues outlined on this page.
 However, you should not try to struggle with these issues alone.
 The ACM is available to help with site selection as noted in the manuals linked.

-- Venue selection is complex and in brief, there are wide range of space, session constraints, insurance, liability, accessibility issues, food, possible video capture, legal and travel considerations to consider.
+- Venue selection is complex and in brief, there are wide range of space, session constraints, accessibility, insurance, liability, accessibility issues, food, possible video capture, legal and travel considerations to consider.
 We have tried to link to as many relevant issues from this page but we remind you to always check the ACM manuals.

 While we live in an increasingly inter-connected world there remain significant hurdles and even barriers for delegates to overcome to gain a visa to travel to certain countries.
 You should provide guidance to your delegates to remind them that visa and travel should be arranged well in advance and you, as conference organiser, should determine what other supports you might offer to those who cannot travel due to such restrictions.
 The ACM can always be consulted for advice in this area.
 Further, some larger conferences have accessibility chairs who provide extensive guidance on the accessibility of the venue (this is of course driven by volunteer effort and the needs of the delegates).